jrohel/NetMount/CLIENT.md

     `netmount mount 192.168.200.2/C H`

+## Read-ahead buffering

+Some applications read files in very small blocks (e.g., 4 bytes at a time).
+The application would request 4 bytes, then another 4 bytes after receiving the first, and so on.
+Reading a 10 KB file 4 bytes at a time results in 2,500 network requests, which is extremely inefficient.
+In the extreme case - reading byte by byte it is 10,000 network requests.

+Over Ethernet, each such request carries around 50 bytes of headers (MAC, IP, UDP, NetMount), plus additional low-level preambles and checksums - all for just a few bytes of actual data.
+On high-throughput networks, latency becomes the limiting factor.
+Even on a local network with 1 ms latency, 2,500 requests would take about 2.5 seconds to complete - a transfer rate of just 4 KB/s when reading in 4-byte blocks.
+When reading byte by byte, this drops to 1 KB/s.
+Over Wi-Fi with poor signal or over the Internet (e.g., with 20 ms latency), transfer speeds can fall to just a few hundred bytes per second.

+To address this, the NetMount client uses 64-byte buffer for read-ahead buffering.
+When reading files, it requests at least 64 bytes from the server to fill this buffer, assuming the next reads will be sequential and can be served directly from the buffer.
+Although 64 bytes is relatively small, this change results in up to 64x faster reads when the application reads 1 byte at a time, and 16x faster for 4-byte blocks.
+Read-ahead buffering also reduces the load on the network and the NetMount server.
+Serving a single 64-byte read is much less demanding than handling 16 separate 4-byte requests, or 64 one-byte requests.

+Read-ahead buffering is only applied when the read request is smaller than 64 bytes.
+Larger reads bypass the buffer.
+A slowdown could occur if the application performs many small reads from random offsets that fall outside of the buffered data.
+This read-ahead buffering never increases the number of requests - only the number of bytes in responses may be larger.

+Since the server-side data is not locked, there is a risk that it may be modified by another application or client at any time.
+To avoid serving invalid data from the buffer, its contents are considered valid for at most 5 seconds.
+After this period, the buffer is invalidated and the next read will fetch fresh data from the server.

 ## Sharing a Network Interface Between NetMount and Other Applications

 For each network interface card (NIC), only one packet driver can be installed in the system.